DCS Inc Limited and Subsidiary Companies Group Tax Strategy

-The Board of DCS Group (UK) Ltd is responsible for ensuring that the tax obligations of the Company are understood, complied with and managed appropriately.
-Fulfilling its tax obligations and maintaining a transparent and cooperative relationship with HMRC is integral to the Company’s Tax Strategy.
+The Board of DCS Inc Ltd is responsible for ensuring that the tax obligations of the Group are understood, complied with and managed appropriately.
+Fulfilling its tax obligations and maintaining a transparent and cooperative relationship with HMRC is integral to the Group’s Tax Strategy.

-This document sets out the strategic tax objectives of DCS Group (UK) Limited and its associated group companies (“the Group”).
+This document sets out the strategic tax objectives of DCS Inc Limited and its subsidiaries (“the Group”).

 It is not designed to be an operational manual with detailed instructions of the underlying processes and controls.
 Further commentary around the systems and risk management framework of the Group is contained within the group’s compliance systems.

-The Group Finance Director is responsible for leading the Tax Strategy.
+The Groups Chief Financial Officer is responsible for leading the Tax Strategy.
 The strategy is approved by the Board of Directors.

-The document will be periodically reviewed and any amendments will be approved by the Board of Directors.
-It is effective for the year ended 31 December 2017.
+The document will be periodically reviewed, and any amendments will be approved by the Board of Directors.
+It is effective for the year ended 30 June 2023.

 This document is primarily of relevance to the Finance Team together with the Board of Directors who are responsible for tax across the organisation.

-The policy is available to all employees and can be found on the company website.
+The policy is available to all employees and can be found on the company intranet and website.

-The purpose of the Tax Strategy is to communicate the policy for the management of tax within the Group.
+The purpose of the Tax Strategy is to communicate the policy for the management of tax within DCS Inc Ltd and its subsidiary undertakings (“the Group”).
 It is important to ensure that consistent and effective tax standards are maintained across the Group as tax (both direct and indirect) can have a significant cash and profit and loss impact on the Group and therefore on many of the Group’s business activities.